 Database monitoring ensures the scalability, customization, and compliance of data management systems, enabling businesses to:

-Database administrators no longer need to manually track performance or rely on insufficient monitoring tools.
-Database monitoring systems provide real-time alerts and identify issues quickly.
+Database administrators no longer need to track performance or rely on insufficient monitoring tools manually.
+Database monitoring systems provide real-time alerts and quickly identify issues.
 They not only save time but also help prevent catastrophic failures and performance bottlenecks.

 How To Choose The Right Database Monitoring Tool